lchang199x/android-scripts/README.md

-# ScriptsForDeveloper
+# Scripts for Android Developer
-Scripts you may needed as a developer
+Scripts you may needed as an Android developer.